-Yes, apples do grow in tropical climates.
+Apples do grow in tropical climates such as Hawaii.
 Three of the best apple varieties to grow in the tropics are Dorsett Golden, Anna, and Fuji.
 These varieties can withstand the heat that is standard in the tropics, but they do even better in select microclimates, distinctly elevations above 1500’.

 It is estimated that there are over 7500 cultivars of Apple but when you decide to grow apple trees in the tropics, it limits that number down quite a bit.
 When you first start growing your apple tree in tropical climates, it will be best if you choose the right apple variety and the right location from the start.